Thanhha456/Alignment_of_Sequences_and_Genomics/README.md

 Use your function check_spelling to compute the set of words within an edit distance of one from the string "humble" and the set of words within an edit distance of two from the string "firefly".
 (Note this is not "fruitfly".)

 #**Outcomes:**

--**Comparing two proteins:**
+**- Comparing two proteins:**
 Local alignment score: 875
-Humman ='HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRPRAIGGSKPRVATPEVVSKIAQYKRECPSIFAWEIRDRLLSEGVCTNDNIPSVSSINRVLRNLASEK-QQ'
+Humman = 'HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRPRAIGGSKPRVATPEVVSKIAQYKRECPSIFAWEIRDRLLSEGVCTNDNIPSVSSINRVLRNLASEK-QQ'
-Fruitfly ='HSGVNQLGGVFVGGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRPRAIGGSKPRVATAEVVSKISQYKRECPSIFAWEIRDRLLQENVCTNDNIPSVSSINRVLRNLAAQKEQQ'
+Fruitfly = 'HSGVNQLGGVFVGGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRPRAIGGSKPRVATAEVVSKISQYKRECPSIFAWEIRDRLLQENVCTNDNIPSVSSINRVLRNLAAQKEQQ'
 Length = 133
 Corresponding procentage similarities to  a third sequence ConsensusPAXDomain as follows:
-* human_consensus_agree = 73% (97 characters to 133)
+* human_consensus_agree = 73% (97 characters to 133).
-* fruitfly_consensus_agree = 70% ( 94 characters to 133)
+* fruitfly_consensus_agree = 70% ( 94 characters to 133).
 The probablity that 97 characters to match 133 elements sequence, whose elements choisen from a 23 character alphabet is less the 10^-100, so not likely the similarity between human vs. consensus PAX domain due to chance.

--**Hypothesis testing:**
+**- Hypothesis testing:**
 From the generated grapic of the Null Hypothesis Statistic Test, which has the normal distribution,we can see that the vast majority of the distribution peak roughly centered at 50.
 From the formulas,the results given: